witsgroup-1/campus-infrastructure-management-docs/docs/Deployment.md

 - Give your commits to your branch meaningful names including: What you did and who you are - Github actions will reflect the date and time so you do not need to worry about that.
 - Do not merge to main without the agreement of all devs.

-The branch names are set as:
+The branch names were initially set as:

 - main
 - Bugs-and-Problems